ibm-cloud-docs/secrets-manager/data-security.md

 # Securing your data in {{site.data.keyword.secrets-manager_short}}
 {: #mng-data}

 To ensure that you can securely manage your data when you use {{site.data.keyword.secrets-manager_full}}, it is important to know exactly what data is stored and encrypted and how you can delete it.
-Data encryption by using customer-managed keys is supported by using {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} with {{site.data.keyword.secrets-manager_short}}.
+Data encryption by using customer-managed keys is supported by integrations with {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}.
 {: shortdesc}

 ## How your data is stored and encrypted in {{site.data.keyword.secrets-manager_short}}